 The Chapter 13 Discharge - The "Home Run"!

 When you've made all the payments required by the plan, the chapter 13 trustee will notify the court and the judge will issue an Order of Discharge, relieving you of the obligation to pay most of your debt.
 The discharge releases the debtor from all debts provided for by the plan or disallowed, with limited exceptions.
 Creditors provided for in full or in part under the chapter 13 plan may no longer initiate or continue any legal or other action against the debtor to collect the discharged obligations.
-Before the discharge can issue, you must take a Financial Management Course from an authorized provider; we will help you find one.
+Before the discharge can issue, you must take a Financial Management Course from an authorized provider; I will help you find one.

 As a general rule, the discharge releases the debtor from all debts provided for by the plan or disallowed, with the exception of certain debts.
 Debts not discharged in chapter 13 include certain long term obligations (such as a home mortgage), debts for alimony or child support, certain taxes, debts for most government funded or guaranteed educational loans or benefit overpayments, debts arising from death or personal injury caused by driving while intoxicated or under the influence of drugs, and debts for restitution or a criminal fine included in a sentence on the debtor's conviction of a crime.
 To the extent that they are not fully paid under the chapter 13 plan, the debtor will still be responsible for these debts after the bankruptcy case has concluded.
 Debts for money or property obtained by false pretenses, debts for fraud or defalcation while acting in a fiduciary capacity, and debts for restitution or damages awarded in a civil case for willful or malicious actions by the debtor that cause personal injury or death to a person will be discharged unless a creditor timely files and prevails in an action to have such debts declared non-dischargeable.